legal resources necessary to hold negligent facilities accountable.

 - Unclean and unsanitary conditions

 Sadly, Indiana nursing facilities are not an exception to the national trend.
-While federal and state laws exist to provide sanctions for nursing facility abuse, some nursing home companies disregard the law to pursue profits and remain continually understaffed or staffed with low-paid, medically untrained nursing staff.
+While federal and state laws exist to provide sanctions for nursing facility neglect, some nursing home companies disregard the law to pursue profits and remain continually understaffed or staffed with low-paid, medically untrained nursing staff.

 Inspections conducted by the Centers for Medicare and Medicaid Services found that 174 (thirty-two percent) of the state's 552 nursing facilities had serious violations and deficiencies in care that put residents at risk for severe harm or even death.